 ⇒ I purchased a $10 package of size 1 diapers that guests wrote silly, encouraging or amusing words on for the new Mama & Papa to enjoy during their frequent upcoming midnight diaper changes.
 (The basket & chalk board were items I had at home)

-⇒ My most exciting upcycled gift was this ole’ glider chair from when my son was born!
-With a broken spring in the seat & an irremovable breast milk stain on the cushion, it was left to collect dust in our storage room for the last 2 years.
-Since I’m on a mindful kick to purge our home of stuff we don’t use/need & I already have an heirloom rocking chair I prefer to use for myself, I finally asked my boyfriend to fix the spring & had handmade covers made for the cushions, footstool & throw pillow by the one & only Mamma Made Children’s Boutique – My go-to for anything sewn & adorable!
-The glider made the perfect “guest of honor” chair during the shower & will now be a comfortable resting spot for mama & baby for many nights to come in the nursery.
+⇒ My most exciting upcycled gift was this ole’ glider chair some friends bought for me when my son was born.
+With a broken spring in the seat & a small irremovable stain on the cushion, it was left to collect dust in our storage room for the last 2 years.
+Since I’m on a mindful kick to purge stuff we don’t need, I finally asked my boyfriend to fix the spring & had handmade covers made for the cushions, footstool & throw pillow by the one & only Mamma Made Children’s Boutique – My go-to for anything hand-sewn & ultra adorable!
+The glider made the perfect “guest of honor” chair during the shower & will now be a comfortable resting spot for mama & baby for many nights to come in their nursery.

-⇒ I used my own gifts to set the stage for arranging the gift table for guests… On the invitations, I encouraged guests to bring a book with a personal note in lieu of a card to help start babies library.
+⇒ On the invitations, I encouraged guests to bring a book with a personal note in lieu of a card to help start baby’s library.
 The elephant & giraffe book ends & books were a $5 total yard sale find.
-Given the nursery theme, I couldn’t pass up this $0.25 wicker elephant basket I scored at a yard sale & filled with personal care items.
+Given the nursery theme, I couldn’t pass up this $0.25 wicker elephant basket I scored at a yard sale & filled with personal care items for baby.

 Made With Love,